 Required Reading: Welcome to the Secular Order of Discalced Carmelites (Welcome), Fr.
-Aloysius Deeney, OCD; pp. 9-21, Testing and Discerning a Vocation
+Aloysius Deeney, OCD; pp. 9-12, Testing and Discerning a Vocation

 Side note: The chapter called "Testing and Discerning a Vocation to the Secular Order of Discalced Carmelites" is central to what will be explored in depth during this year.
-"The vocation of the laity consists in seeking the Kingdom of God by engaging in temporal affairs and directing them according to God's will" (CCC Glossary, definition of vocation).
+"The vocation of the laity consists in seeking the Kingdom of God by engaging in temporal affairs and directing them according to God's will."
+(CCC Glossary)